 Entry to the museum is free for disabled visitors and the person accompanying them.
 Supporting documents required.

-Disabled visitors and their assistants are granted priority access (without queuing) at the reception area and museum entrances
+Disabled visitors and the person accompanying them are granted priority access (without queuing) at the reception area and museum entrances.

 Bus 21, 24, 27, 39, 48, 67, 68, 69, 72, 81, 85, 95